slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

     -   How do you store the control plane's cryptographic secrets?
     -   Which parts of the organization have access to the control plane's cryptographic secrets?
     -   What controls are in place to detect or prevent employees abusing such access?
 Examples: two-person approvals, audit logging
     -   How are secrets protected in memory?
 Examples: secrets are stored in hardware security modules and backed up in secure cold storage
     -   How frequently are cryptographic secrets rotated?
 Describe the rotation process.
     -   What is your plan for remediating cryptographic secret compromise?
 How frequently is this plan tested?

 ### Executor

 The build executor is the independent execution environment where the build takes place.
-Each executor must be isolated from the control plane and from all other executors.
+Each executor must be isolated from the control plane and from all other executors, including executors running builds from the same build user or project.
 Build users are free to modify the environment inside the executor arbitrarily.
 Build executors must have a means to fetch input artifacts (source, dependencies, etc).

 #### Prompts for Assessing Executors